5th to 6th Transition

 - Ms. Heather Lindsay: Current 8th Grade School Counselor/ Rising 6th Grade Counselor

 - Ms. Lisa Wright: Current 6th Grade School Counselor / Rising 7th Grade Counselor

 - Mr. Cabell Guy: Current 7th Grade School Counselor / Rising 8th Grade Counselor

 - We expect students to report to class on time with appropriate materials and to contribute to a positive learning atmosphere.

 - It is the student’s responsibility to contact a classmate or arrange with his/her teachers to make up missed assignments due to absences.

 - It is the student’s responsibility to dress out consistently for PE classes.
 We do not require PE uniforms, but students should bring closed-toed shoes to PE.

-- Each student is responsible for using the school’s computer technology and internet access in an ethical, responsible and legal manner for school-related tasks only.
+- Each student is responsible for using the school’s computer technology and internet access in an ethical, responsible, and legal manner for school-related tasks only.

 - Students are expected to remove trays and trash from their cafeteria tables.

 - Each student is responsible for the care of his or her locker and all assigned textbooks.